Economy of Japan: Post-war period (1945–1991)

 Japan underwent significant economic transformation and rapid recovery and growth, emerging from the devastation of the Second World War to become a global economic powerhouse.
 The immediate post-war period saw Japan slowly recovering as a democratic nation under the Allied Occupation.
 The Korean War (1950–1953), which happened in its now divided former colony, boosted the economy, as Japan served as a major supply hub for U.S. forces.
 By the 1950s and 1960s, Japan’s economy had entered a period of high growth, often referred to as the 'Japanese Economic Miracle'.
 Key factors in this growth included government-industry cooperation, a strong work ethic, advanced technology, and a focus on export-oriented manufacturing.
 Japan’s economy diversified from textiles to steel, shipbuilding, and eventually electronics and automobiles, with companies such as Toyota, Sony, Hitachi and Honda becoming household names worldwide.

-In 1968, Japan became the world’s third-largest economy then the second largest in the 1988, surpassing the economy of the Soviet Union.
-A position it held until it was surpassed by China in 2010.
+In 1968, Japan became the world’s third-largest economy and then the second largest in the 1980s, surpassing the Soviet Union, a position it held until it was surpassed by China in 2010.
 The government played a crucial role through policies that promoted industrial expansion and technological advancement.
 Japan’s emphasis on quality control and continuous improvement (kaizen) further boosted its international competitiveness.
 By the 1980s, Japan was leading in a wide range of industries, including automotive and consumer electronics, and was known for its formidable trade surplus and wealth.
 However, the late 1980s also saw the infamous Plaza Accord and the formation of an asset price bubble, with inflated real estate and stock market prices, setting the stage for the economic stagnation of the 'Lost Decades' that followed.

-Heisei period (1989–2019)
+Lost Decades and Abenomics (1991–2019)

 Japan's nominal GDP per capita stagnated around $40,000 for the entire period.